-Rockfish isn't a well-known fish, but it should be.
+Rockfish taste isn't a well-known fish, but it should be.
 It is versatile and flavorful without being overly ″fishy.″ It may not be as flashy as salmon or other Pacific and Atlantic wild seafoods, but what it lacks in appearance it more than makes up for in flavor and texture.
-Rockfish comes in many varieties, such as yelloweye, dusky, and black rockfish, and they all share the same great quality meat.
+Wild Pacific Rockfish comes in many varieties, such as yelloweye, dusky, and Black Rockfish, and they all share the same great quality meat.
 It's easy to learn how to cook and lends itself well to many cooking styles and flavor profiles including bbq, Asian-inspired, and spicy Mexican flavors.
 Check out our grilled rockfish fillet recipe and see for yourself what Alaskan Rockfish has to offer your taste buds!

 Marinate the fish in the oil and lemon juice for at least 30 minutes before grilling.
 Grill for 10 to 15 min, turning only once.
 Time depends on the thickness of your fish.
 Heat the butter and stew the garlic for 3 min stirring constantly to make sure it doesn't brown.
 Add the basil, cayenne pepper and remove from the heat.
 Either pour the garlic butter over the fish or serve it in a gravy boat on the side.

 Did you enjoy this grilled rockfish recipe?
 We'd love to hear from you!
 How did you like this recipe?
 Did you make any changes?
 Let us know in a comment or an email, and we'd also love to hear any suggestions and requests for new blogs and recipes.

 Most American fish markets don't normally have rockfish, it can be hard to find fresh.
 Thankfully, you can purchase your rockfish frozen from a reputable source, like Global Seafoods.